Amazon Aurora Update – PostgreSQL Compatibility

 Here’s how you access all of this from the RDS Console.
 You start by selecting the PostgresSQL Compatible option:

 Then you choose your database instance type, decide on Multi-AZ deployment, name your database instance, and set up a user name & password:

-We are making a preview of PostgreSQL compatibility for Amazon Aurora available in the US East (Northern Virginia) Region today and you can sign up now for access!
+We are making a preview of PostgreSQL compatibility for Amazon Aurora available in the US East (N. Virginia) Region today and you can sign up now for access!

 A Quick Comparison

 My colleagues David Wein and Grant McAlister ran some tests that compared the performance of PostgreSQL compatibility for Amazon Aurora against PostgreSQL 9.6.1.
 The database servers were run on m4.16xlarge instances and the test clients were run on c4.8xlarge instances.

 PostgreSQL was run using 45K of Provisioned IOPS storage consisting of three 15K IOPS EBS volumes striped into one logical volume, topped off with an ext4 file system.
 They enabled WAL compression and aggressive autovacuum, both of which improve the performance of PostgreSQL on the workloads that they tested.

 David & Grant ran the standard PostgreSQL pgbench benchmarking tool.
 They used a scaling factor of 2000 which creates a 30 GiB database and uses several different client counts.
 Each data point ran for one hour, with the database recreated before each run.
 The graph below shows the results:

 David also shared the final seconds of one of his runs: